 CBD stands for cannabidiol, and it is one of the two most prominent chemical compounds found in cannabis.
 THC (tetrahydrocannabinol) is the other prominent compound, although it has several important distinguishers that separate it from CBD.
 Unlike THC, which is found in marijuana plants, CBD is found in both marijuana and hemp plants and does not have any psychoactive properties.
 So, to be clear: CBD is not marijuana and it will not get you or your kid high.
 While THC and CBD are often thought to be most therapeutically beneficial when taken together, they both have similar effects when used independently of one another.
 CBD binds to the same receptors within our endocannabinoid system as THC, which causes it to alleviate pain, soothes nerves, and has been found to help with conditions such as PTSD and epilepsy (all without causing a high or overwhelmingly negative side effect).

 As its popularity increases, so too do the available products.
 CBD has been infused with almost anything you can think of.
 There are CBD chocolate bars, coffees, teas, seltzers, gummies, concentrates, and candies.
 You can also dab CBD, smoke from CBD vape pens, and apply it topically with lotions and oils.
 There are even CBD pillows, makeups, bath bombs, hair treatments, and pet-friendly products.
 The most common and trustworthy products are, however, likely going to be gummies and concentrates.
-For reasons we will discuss in a moment, it's safer to buy products from popular, well-trusted brands.
+For reasons we will discuss in a moment, it's safer to buy products from well-trusted brands, like our friends over at CBD Infusionz.
 Also, because of the bitter flavor of straight CBD, it is ideal for children to take gummies or products that will mask the natural flavor.
 The best CBD gummies for kids will be flavored and chewable for easier consumption.

 From everything we know: yes, CBD is safe for kids.
 However, please note that we are not a medical source - you should talk to a medical professional before giving your child CBD.
 The two biggest concerns that many professionals note are these: CBD might react poorly with other medications and CBD products sometimes contain THC.
 These are not small issues and should be appropriately addressed.